system76/docs/content/setup-face-recognition.md

 Please make sure your webcam works before you start installation.
 An article about webcam troubleshooting can be found [here](/content/webcam).

-### Installation on Pop!_OS, Ubutnu or any other Ubuntu based distribution
+### Installation on Pop!_OS, Ubuntu or any other Ubuntu based distribution

 Firstly, we will need a terminal.
 You can open it by pressing Super Key <kbd><font-awesome-icon :icon="['fab', 'ubuntu']"></font-awesome-icon></kbd>/<kbd><font-awesome-icon :icon="['fab', 'pop-os']"></font-awesome-icon></kbd> on your keyboard or searching for terminal app in your application menu.